 Every few years, both calendars will coincide, so do check if you want to attend both.
 Only the Greek Orthodox carnival dates are widely celebrated in Greece.

 When Should I Go?

-For the traveler to Greece, the most vigorous party is on the weekend prior to the end of the Carnival season.
+For the traveler to Greece, the liveliest party is on the weekend prior to the end of the Carnival season.
 This is followed by Clean Monday or "Ash Monday", a generally family-oriented day where, in Athens, picnics, and kite-flying prevail.